How social media trolls capitalized on the Las Vegas shooting

-A national tragedy became yet another opportunity for trolls across Facebook and Twitter to cause even more trouble.
+A national tragedy became yet another opportunity for trolls across Facebook and Twitter to cause trouble.

-Hours after Stephen Paddock allegedly opened fire from the 32nd floor of a Las Vegas Strip casino and killed at least 58 people, hoax posts flooded across social media, with some people lying about the victims while others claimed a completely different person was the gunman.
+Hours after Stephen Paddock allegedly opened fire from the 32nd floor of a Las Vegas Strip casino and killed at least 58 people, hoax posts flooded across social media, with some people lying about victims and others saying a completely different person was the gunman.

 The Washington Post has been compiling an ongoing list of all the hoaxes springing out of this mass shooting.
 BuzzFeed News also has a tracker for all the fake news flooding Twitter from the attack in Las Vegas.